M17-Project/rpi-dashboard/README.md

 ![preview](/screenshot.jpg)

-A lightweight web-based dashboard for managing and monitoring an **M17 hotspot** based on a **CC1200 HAT**, running on a Raspberry Pi.
+A lightweight, web-based dashboard for managing and monitoring an **M17 hotspot** based on a **CC1200 HAT**, running on a Raspberry Pi.
 It pairs with the `m17-gateway` backend to provide real‑time status, logs, and control over the M17 hotspot.

 ---